Assess with Success!

 Once I gathered all my research and information, I used Bloom's Taxonomy to create my learning objectives.
 I wanted to make sure the learners would be given a chance to apply what they learned with the first assessment and analyze and evaluate their acquired knowledge with the second assessment.
 After designing my assessments (strategically, of course), I set out to create an unconventional theme for the storyboard.

-I know you’re probably wondering, "what do cupcakes have to do with instructional design assessments??"
+I know you’re probably wondering, "What do cupcakes have to do with instructional design assessments??

+Well first off, talking about assessments alone sounds boring, so I wanted to center this project around a fun theme that would bring the learning experience to life.
 Secondly, I believe that for instructional designers, creating eLearning assessments is very similar to going to a bakery.
 Some will play it safe and stick with multiple choice (which is the equivalent of choosing vanilla every single time) and some will get carried away, like a child with a sweet tooth, and choose any and everything!
+Neither of these options are strategic or effective.

 Once I found the main background image, I developed a color scheme and began designing my assessments.
 I decided to break the course up into 2 parts: